bereczkitamas/medicine-photo-ai-python-demo/README.md

    - Run tests: poetry run pytest -q
      - On Windows PowerShell or CMD, the same command applies.
    - Open http://localhost:8000 in your browser.
+   - Optional: Configure Google OAuth by setting environment variables before running:
+     - GOOGLE_CLIENT_ID
+     - GOOGLE_CLIENT_SECRET
+     - SESSION_SECRET (optional, for signing session cookies; a default is used if omitted)
+     - Authorized redirect URI in Google Cloud Console should be: http://localhost:8000/auth/callback
 2. Using pip (legacy):
    - Create and activate a virtual environment (recommended).
    - Install dependencies: pip install -r requirements.txt